 Metadata Block

-Metadata is required in order to discover and to interpret data.
-XML Metadata is required for Use Case 3.
-For Use Case 1 metadata may be extracted from the database as needed.
+Metadata is required in order to discover and to interpret data and is needed for data exchange.

-In the Explicit Text Format in Use Case 2 metadata may be expressed, but it is not required.
+In the Explicit Text Format may be expressed, but it is not required.
+The metadata a used in a legislative instrument is implicitly included in a governance object.
 When used the metadata block is the first data block in a dataset.
 If metadata is not expressed an empty metadata block is required.
 That is, if no metadata is expressed then a dataset must begin with an end of block terminator (two consecutive end of record terminators, which is CRLF CRLF (or CR CR or LF LF).

-The metadata fields are described in section 3.3.1.
+The metadata fields are described in section 1.2.2.
 The details of which metadata fields and which Record Type Identifiers are used to identify the metadata fields for a particular situation is described in a profile.

-Note that when used, metadata forms a cover page for Explicit Text Format data submitted to UN/DOALOS under Use Case 2.1.
+Note that when used, metadata forms a cover page for Explicit Text Format data submitted to UN/DOALOS.